grantjenks/django-durable/docs/api.md

   - `--procs`: maximum concurrent subprocesses (default 4)

 - `durable_start WORKFLOW_NAME [--input JSON] [--timeout FLOAT]`
    - Starts a workflow by name with optional JSON kwargs.
-Prints the execution UUID.
+Prints the execution ID.

 - `durable_signal EXECUTION_ID SIGNAL_NAME [--input JSON]`
   - Sends a signal to a workflow with an optional JSON payload.